 When you have period sex, blood acts as a natural lubricant to make the act even more enjoyable.

-While many women don’t naturally produce enough lubrication due to various reasons, having sex while on your period can take care of the extra fluid to make things glide with ease which leads us to the next advantage.
+While many women don’t naturally produce enough lubrication for various reasons, having sex while on your period can take care of the extra fluid to make things glide with ease, leading us to the next advantage.

 3. More enjoyable sex.